kusumay99/booking.comcare-api-documentation/README.md

 ```
 ### 7. ` /api/auth/delete` — Delete

-If login profile is user profile we can delete profile by userId or it is provider we need to give providerId for deleting that login profile.
+Deletes a user or provider account using ID.

 Request Body